gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 She was sweating lightly.
 Her false beard made her face look even rounder than it was.

 She touched my arm and pointed again.
-"Isn't that Kerrem Bashko é...  é..."
+"Isn't that Kerrem Bashko é…  é…"

 "Zermelo," I finished for her.
 Yes, it was.
 He was in the stands beside Vurt's stall, leaning over the railing to talk with one hand flapping in the air to